upros/acme-integrations/draft-ietf-acme-integrations.md

 TEAP {{?RFC7170}} section 4.2.16 allows for download of a PKCS#7 certificate chain in response to a TEAP PKCS#10 TLV request.
 TEAP also allows for download of multiple PKCS#7 certificates in response to a TEAP Trusted-Server-Root TLV request.

 The TEAP server MUST return the full ACME client certificate chain in the PKCS#7 response to the PKCS#10 TLV request.
 The TEAP server MUST return the ACME server trust anchor in a PKCS#7 response to a Trusted-Server-Root TLV request.
-As outlined in the {id-kp-cmcRA}, the TEAP server SHOULD also return the trust anchor that was used for issuing its own identity certificate, if different from the ACME server trust anchor.
+As outlined in {{id-kp-cmcra}}, the TEAP server SHOULD also return the trust anchor that was used for issuing its own identity certificate, if different from the ACME server trust anchor.

 ## id-kp-cmcRA